-5. Conclusions
+5 Conclusions

-The goal with RDA is to reduce the total time, risk, and cost required conceptualizing, designing, engineer, and implementing intelligent automation systems (Dunn, 1996).
+The goal of the RDA is to reduce the total time, risk, and cost required conceptualizing, designing, engineering, and implementing intelligent automation systems [6].

-The topic approached in this paper was the RDA concept, implemented in a robotized manufacturing plant.
+The topic addressed in this paper was the RDA concept, implemented in a robotized manufacturing plant.

-The main problem which had to be solved was to introduce the vision in an already installed solution (without vision), solution which must be stopped a very small amount of time for the vision upgrade.
+The main goal was to introduce the vision in an already installed solution (without vision), the solution which must be stopped a very small amount of time for the vision upgrade.